Paroxysmal nocturnal hemoglobinuria

 Allogeneic bone marrow transplantation is the only cure, but has significant rates of additional medical problems and death.
 The monoclonal antibody eculizumab reduces the need for blood transfusions and improves quality of life for those affected by PNH.
 Eculizumab dramatically alters the natural course of PNH, reducing symptoms and disease complications as well as improving survival to the extent that it may be equivalent to that of the general population.
-Eculizumab costs at least US$440,000 for a single year of treatment and has been reported as one of the world's most expensive drugs.